Emergency access to your My Health Record

 Under the My Health Records Act 2012 (My Health Records Act), healthcare providers, the Australian Digital Health Agency and other parties are allowed to collect, use and disclose information in your My Health Record under certain emergency situations.

 If emergency access is granted to a healthcare provider (such as a hospital or medical practice), they’re responsible for deciding which individuals in their organisation will have access.

 What information can be accessed in an emergency?

 All information in your My Health Record can be accessed in an emergency, except for:

 - information entered in the consumer-only notes section (a healthcare provider can't view these notes regardless of your access control settings)

 When emergency access is granted, any access controls previously set by you are overridden.
-This means that any restricted information can be accessed in an emergency.
+This means that any restricted or hidden information can be accessed in an emergency.

 How long is access given in an emergency?